How to Hire the Best HealthTech Website Development Company?

 Unlike traditional software, healthcare apps operate under unique challenges.
 That’s why one misstep can result in lost time, wasted budget, and even reputational damage that’s hard – or even impossible – to recover from.

 The numbers tell a clear story.
-According to Statista, the global digital health market is estimated to reach $188 billion this year.
+According to Statista, the global digital health market revenue is estimated to reach $188 billion this year.
 Yet over 35% of digital health startups fail within their first five years – often due to product misalignment, security gaps, or operational delays.

 In this blog post, we’re going to break down 5 of the most critical warning risks in medical app development.
 We’ve observed these challenges and patterns across dozens of projects – ranging from wellness platforms to clinical trial apps and EHR integrations.
 We will also cover the major healthcare app project failure signs and show you how to save a failing app project – until it’s too late.